carallon/pharos-controller-api/sphinx-src/lua-api/timeline.rst

      - ``2.0``
    * - ``same_group``
      - boolean
-     - Optional flag to target the same group as the selected timeline.
+     - Optional flag to target the same playback group as the selected timeline.
 This flag has no effect when ``group`` is set.
      - ``true``

 For example: